shesek/spark-wallet/README.md

 ### Controls

-- **Display unit:** Click the balance on the top-right to toggle the currency display unit.
+- **Display unit:** Click the balance on the top-right or the unit in the "request payment" page to toggle the currency display unit.
   The available options are sat, bits, milli, btc and usd.

 - **Theme switcher:** Click the theme name on the bottom-right to change themes (you can choose between over 15 [bootswatch](https://bootswatch.com) themes).